serverless/serverless/docs/providers/aws/guide/deploying.md

 ### Deployment method

-Since Serverless Framework v3, deployments are done using [CloudFormation change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html).
-It is possible to use [CloudFormation direct deployments](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html) instead.
+In Serverless Framework V4, deployments are done using [CloudFormation direct deployments](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-direct.html).
+It is possible to use [CloudFormation change sets](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-changesets.html) instead.

-Direct deployments **are faster** and have no downsides (unless you specifically use the generated change sets).
-They will become the default in Serverless Framework 4.
+Direct deployments **are faster** and have no downsides.
+If you specifically need to use the generated change set, you can enable it by setting the `deploymentMethod` option in your `serverless.yml` file:

-You are encouraged to enable direct deployments via the `deploymentMethod` option:

 ```
 provider:
   name: aws
-  deploymentMethod: direct
+  deploymentMethod: changesets
 ```

 ### Tips